 Simple yet striking, these easy cinnamon-flavoured biscuits are made with a few basic ingredients and festive spices.
 Cut into shapes with cutters, such as presents, trees and hearts, then decorate them with piped white chocolate and edible silver balls.
 They’ll look the picture of perfection dangling from your Christmas tree.

 Turn easy shortbread triangles into everyone’s favourite reindeer, complete with shiny red nose.
 Use Smarties and other sweets for the face and pipe cleaners for antlers.
 Then watch them disappear faster than Father Christmas’s sleigh.

+Nothing captures the magic of Christmas like a glitzy snowflake.
 These beautiful biscuits are perfect for gifting at Christmas.
 Use white sprinkles, silver balls and white fondant to create a suitably glittery, snowy treat.
 Get the cutters out, your gift boxes wrapped and Secret Santa is sorted.